AdelDaniel/learn-design-patterns-in-dart/behavioral_design_patterns/chain_of_responsibility/README.md

 }

 ```
+### Order Example
+  Example: <a href="order_example/" target="_blank"> click here </a>

 ### Processor Example
   Example: <a href="chain_example/" target="_blank"> click here </a>
 ## Summery
+- normally each receiver contains reference to another receiver.
+- If one object cannot handle the request
+- then it passes the same to the next receiver and so on.
--  Intention: Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+> - GOF Intention: Avoid coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
-- Chain the receiving objects and pass the request along the chain until an object handles it.
+> - Chain the receiving objects and pass the request along the chain until an object handles it.

 ## Sources
 - https://github.com/scottt2/design-patterns-in-dart/tree/master/chain_of_responsibility